De dónde viene el término «Sistema» en el TID. Referencias

 Although she feels there are other parts inside her that are more capable of talking to me, I regard Karen 3 as the person I’m talking to and treating.
 But I really have no basis for regarding her as any more dominant or primary than any other part in her system.

 Baer, Richard.
 Switching Time.
-A Doctor’s Harrowing Story of Treating a Woman with 17 personalities.
+A Doctor’s Harrowing Story of Treating a Woman with 17 Personalities.
 (2007)

 The alter stated that she had rung up the service herself to express this and that staff had asked the host and not her to contact them.
 The participant described the experience as follows: